tanteckfang/tp/docs/UserGuide.md

 </div>

 ## Basic Administration
-This subsection covers the basic processes that you will encounter when adding student to NUSCoursemates.
+This subsection covers the basic processes that you will encounter when adding students to NUSCoursemates.

 ### Adding a student: `add`
 > "Every new friend is a new adventure…the start of more memories."